 The legs are often lost when novice handlers try to pick them up by these appendages.
 This is why you have to either coax them onto your hand or pick them up by the thorax.

 As well as this, stick insects have evolved to shed limbs to escape from predators.
-If feigning death hasn’t worked, or a predator has managed to catch them, they’ll disengage a leg to have a better chance of escaping, according to National Geographic.
+If feigning death hasn’t worked, or a predator has managed to catch them, they’ll disengage a leg to have a better chance of escaping.

 So take care when you pick up your stick insects.